 Dr. Kaufman provides Cataract evaluations and will recommend the best surgeon when it is time for surgery.
 Cataract surgery is very successful in restoring vision.
 In fact, it is the most frequently performed surgery in the United States, with more than 3 million Americans undergoing cataract surgery each year.

-We pride ourselves on giving you the ultimate optical experience.
-We carry a wide range of designer frames and sunglasses to meet your needs.
+We offer the very best in fashion eye wear and sunglasses to fit even the most particular of Austinites.
 Please click the Frame Selection tab for more information regarding our frame collections.